 “In addition to wanting to teach my daughters a lesson on how to work through adversity, the firm was so supportive that I wanted to do my absolute best to show my gratitude,” says Burns.
-“The firm said do whatever you need to do to get well.
+“The firm said ‘do whatever you need to do to get well.’
 Knowing you’ve got that support is half the battle.”

-Not only did Lehman provide Burns with inspiration, but the firm also gave her the flexibility to work through her challenge.
+Not only did Lehman provide Burns with inspiration, the firm also gave her the flexibility to work through her challenge.
 She had her treatments on Wednesdays, did not have to return to work, and she was able to come in late on Thursday’s.
 Burns says her worst side effects set in on Friday afternoons, and Lehman allowed her to leave in the afternoon.
 The company also provided her with car service to and from the office throughout the entire ordeal.

-If This Happens to You
+What to Do if This Happens to You

-One of the many things Burns has taught me was that not everyone–not even corporate giants like Lehman Bros.–haveÂ all the answers.
+One of the many things that can be learned through Burns’s experience is that not everyone–not even corporate giants like Lehman Bros.– have all the answers.
 She simply had to tap into her courage and give the company a blueprint to help her best navigate this challenge.
 Otherwise, her boss may not have known what to do and there may have been a different result.

 If you find yourself trying to work through this situation, here are some tips that may help:

-You need to know what you can expect physically and psychologically, so that you can be clear about your needs to your employer.
+You need to know what you can expect physically and psychologically so that you can be clear about your needs to your employer.
 That way you can come to your boss with a clear plan of action.
 Burns, for example, purposely scheduled her treatments on Wednesday’s.
 That way she would have the weekend to recover when the worst of the side effects hit about 48 hours later.
 She knew she would need Friday afternoons off.